 - Pomodoro Sauce – San Marzano tomatoes*, garlic, olive oil, salt, and little hot pepper if you want

-- Spaghetti – You can use other pastas, but I like the sauce with a long pasta which isn’t too wide or too thin
+- Spaghetti – You can use other types, but I like the recipe with a long pasta which isn’t too wide or too thin

 - Parmesan Cheese – You’re going to really taste it here (since it’s on top) so spring for the best you can get